 Our ethical guidelines apply to all our activities.
 They apply to all employees and board members, also in BCC’s subsidiaries.
-They also apply to hired persons and others acting on behalf of and representing BCC.
+They also apply to hired persons, volunteers and others acting on behalf of and representing BCC.
 Managers who engage these are responsible for assessing their suitability and for informing them about these guidelines when deemed necessary.

 The guidelines specify the framework for responsible behavior in the organization but are not exhaustive in relation to what is considered ethical and good behavior.
 It is a managerial responsibility to raise awareness of the importance of ethical choices and to give guidance in specific situations.
 Furthermore, it is the individual employee’s responsibility to familiarize themselves with our ethical guidelines, so that each of us acts in accordance with these.

 Our managers and employees must comply with governmental legislation and international requirements in their work for BCC BCC’s managers, employees and volunteers must always comply with applicable laws and regulations, as well as the Association’s internal guidelines.
 Our internal guidelines may be stricter than governmental laws and regulations, but nonetheless should always be followed.